irvingpop/irvingpop.github.io/source/_posts/2015-04-20-tuning-the-chef-server-for-scale.markdown

 ### DRBD: Don't do it
 In the field we've found that DRBD has a negative impact on performance and availability of Chef server clusters.
 Specifically:

-* Because DRBD uses synchronous replication, a block is not considered "comitted to disk" until it was been confirmed by both nodes in the cluster.
+* Because DRBD uses synchronous replication, a block is not considered "committed to disk" until it has been confirmed by both nodes in the cluster.
 This adds significant latency to each IOP.
 * DRBD's bandwidth is limited by the network throughput between the nodes.
 Dedicated cross-over links are not possible in all scenarios (for example VMs) which leads to low and inconsistent throughput.
 * DRBD resyncs can take a very long time and greatly impact performance while running.
 * Although DRBD protects against hardware failure, it does a very poor job of protecting against many classes of software failure.
 For example, a corrupt database is replicated whole to the other node, so failing over will not correct the system.